Respiratory Bronchiolitis–Associated Interstitial Lung Disease and Desquamative Interstitial Pneumonia

 Respiratory bronchiolitis-associated interstitial lung disease and desquamative interstitial pneumonia are rare conditions that cause chronic lung inflammation and occur mostly in current or former cigarette smokers.

-A chest x-ray shows less severe changes than in idiopathic pulmonary fibrosis and may show no changes in up to 20% of people.
-Computed tomography (CT) also shows lung changes.
-Pulmonary function tests (see Pulmonary Function Testing (PFT)) show a decline in the amount of air contained in the lungs.
+In people with either disorder, a chest x-ray shows less severe changes than in idiopathic pulmonary fibrosis and may show no changes in up to 20% of people.
+Chest computed tomography (CT) also shows lung changes.
+Pulmonary function testing shows a decline in the amount of air contained in the lungs.
 The amount of oxygen in a blood sample is low.

 A lung biopsy is often needed to confirm the diagnosis.

 Smoking cessation is the key treatment.
-Some doctors give corticosteroids or cytotoxic drugs (such as azathioprine or cyclophosphamide) because they may be effective in other interstitial lung diseases, but the effectiveness is unknown.
+Some doctors give corticosteroids or cytotoxic drugs (such as azathioprine or cyclophosphamide) because they may be effective in other interstitial lung diseases, but the effectiveness for these diseases is unknown.